BurdaMagazinOrg/thunder-project/README.md

 ## Updating Thunder

 To update Thunder, Drupal or any module to the newest version, constrained by the specified version in `composer.json`, execute `composer update`.
 This command will check every dependency for a new version, downloads it and updates the `composer.lock` accordingly.
-After that you can run `drush updb` to update the database of your site.
+After that you can run `drush updb` in the docroot folder to update the database of your site.

 ### File update